08 October 2025

 Now, are we that way yet?
 Good Lord, no.

-Remember that scenario I mentioned before, where a bunch of newbies overrun the church and lead it astray?
+Remember that scenario I mentioned before, where a bunch of newbies might overrun the church and lead it astray?
 This happens time and again in congregational churches.
-You may not be aware that an astounding number of New England churches voted to stop believing in the trinity, and created Unitarianism.
-You may not be aware a bothersome number of Fundamentalist churches have swung to the other extreme, and have voted in so many mandatory beliefs and practices for themselves and their members, they’ve become cults.
+An astounding number of New England churches in the 1700s voted to stop believing in the trinity, and created Unitarianism.
+A bothersome number of Fundamentalist churches in the 1900s swung to the other extreme, and voted in so many mandatory beliefs and practices for themselves and their members, they became cults.

 I grew up in a congregationalist church.
-Their membership meetings are still the least Christian, most carnal things I’ve ever experienced (and that includes politics).
+Their membership meetings are still the least Christian, most fleshly things I’ve ever experienced—and that includes politics.
 A whole lot of people, myself included, who were in no way qualified nor mature enough to make decisions for a church, did.
 And fought tooth and nail to have their way—more like the scrabble of devils than the kingdom of God.

 Which system does Jesus prefer?